Getting your MBA as a college athlete

 Many universities offer pipelines from their undergraduate business programs directly into a Master of Business Administration graduate program.
 Universities recognize that student-athletes with an extra year of eligibility are uniquely poised to take advantage of this opportunity.

 PLNU makes it especially easy to move from your undergraduate programs into the Early Career MBA program.
 You simply have to fill out the application online.
-While this program requires the Graduate Management Admission Test (GMAT), you can often work with a program coordinator to get it waived.

 Many other universities in the San Diego area also offer MBA programs, but you’ll want to make sure the one you go with works with your academic eligibility requirements for your sport.
 It’s important to meet with an academic or program advisor and work with someone in athletics as well to ensure that the program you choose will work for your extra year of eligibility.